regardscitoyens/nosfinanceslocales_scraper/README.md

 `source bin/bundle_data.sh zonetype`

-This command will generate a file in nosdonnees/zonetype_all.csv which you can upload on [nosdonnees.fr](http://www.nosdonnees.fr) website.
+This command will generate a file in nosdonnees/zonetype_all.csv which you can then upload on [nosdonnees.fr](http://www.nosdonnees.fr) website.

+The last uploaded dataset is currently available [here](http://www.nosdonnees.fr/dataset/donnees-comptables-et-fiscales-des-collectivites-locales).